cjstamayo10/Leave-Form/readme.md

 # Leave Form using JavaScript | Take-Home Test
 Hi!

-This is the form that I created for the take-home test that you have given to me.
+This is the form that I created for the take-home test.
 #
 The whole process is can be showed at the JavaScript since it is the required for creating this form.